deficollective/defiscan/src/content/protocols/euler/euler.md

 ### Per-Vault Parameter Control

 Vaults can either be governed or ungoverned.
 Governors of Vaults can accept new collateral assets and adjust risk parameters.
 Misconfiguration or acceptance of malicious collateral can cause _loss of funds_.
-Governed Vaults can either be governed by the Euler DAO or privately by 3rd-parties.
-DAO-managed vaults have a 48-hour timelock protection.
-Privately-managed vaults may have no timelock protection.
+Governed Vaults can either be governed by the [Euler DAO](#security-council) and [Euler Labs](#security-council) or privately by 3rd-parties.
+DAO-managed vaults have a 48-hour _Exit Window_ protection.
+Privately-managed vaults may have no _Exit Window_ protection.

 The [riskSteward](https://etherscan.io/address/0xBdAa3FCc9983bD72feE0F7D017e02673896a976d) multisig (3/5) holds emergency roles that bypass the 48-hour timelock for immediate risk-reducing actions.